lyngon/redgrease/docs/source/advanced.rst

 Dependency Packages per Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The dependecies of the different extras options are as follows:
+The dependencies of the different extras options are as follows:

 - ``redgrease``